ruuda/blog/posts/on-benchmarking.md

 ------------

 We have seen that one measurement per scenario is too little;
-with only one sample we don’t know what the distribution will look like.
+with only one sample we cannot estimate the accuracy of the measurement.
-So we do multiple measurements.
+So we measure multiple times.
-Then the issue is one of presentation: how do we distil the raw data into a few *useful* numbers?
+The issue then, is one of presentation: how do we distil the raw data into a few *useful* numbers?

-One way to distil a distribution into a few numbers, is to use quantiles.
-The 0.25-quantile of a data set for example, is the value such that 25% of the data is smaller than that.
-The 0.5-quantile is the median.
-The choice of quantiles depends on your use case;
-0.25, 0.5, and 0.75 will give you a good idea of the spread of a distribution, but they say little about how bad outliers may be.
-Using 0.05, 0.5, and 0.95 will give you a good idea of outliers, but not whether that 90% of the data in between the 0.05 and 0.95-quantile is distributed evenly between the outliers, or highly clustered in between.
-Of course you can include more quantiles to get a more accurate description of the distribution, but the point was to condense the data down to a few numbers.
-A caveat of quantiles is that you need sufficient data to be able to reliably compute extreme quantiles:
-If you have less than 100 data points, the 0.01-quantile must be estimated from the data, rather than computed.
-And even if you have that many data points, extreme quantiles are sensitive to noise.
-The 0.5-quantile on the other hand is very stable and insensitive to outliers even for few data points.

-Make a plot here, of the distribution of the 0.9-quantile and 0.5-quantile?

 I started this post by arguing that a single number is not sufficient to present measurement results.
 The minimum we can distil the data to is two numbers.
 Which two?
-One approach is to summarise the data in one number, and to also quantify the spread around that number.
+One approach is to summarise the data in one number, and to also give the spread around that number.
-For example, we could take the mean and the standard deviation, but there are alternatives too, such as the median and the width of a 95% confidence interval.
+For example, we could take the mean and the standard deviation, or the median and the width of a 95% confidence interval.
 The particular measure of deviation is not very important.
-Its main role is to assess the accuracy of the summary.
+Its main role is to quantify the accuracy of the summary.

 What is the best way to summarise a set of benchmark measurements in one number?
 Andrei Alexandrescu [argues][minimum] that for optimisation purposes,